This is a review about the best lightweight hiking boots of 2023.

 The one drawback of this design is that it won’t be as breathable as some synthetic and suede boots, however, it makes up for this by having some of the best waterproofing of any boot on this list.

-The KEEN Targhee III Waterproof Mid is the best lightweight hiking boot for wide feet and a great pair of midweight hiking boots.
+The KEEN Targhee III Waterproof Mid are the best lightweight hiking boots for wide feet and a great pair of midweight hiking boots.
 They have a large toe box that suits people with wider feet.
 Hikers with narrow feet will not like this boot, but hikers with wide feet will love this boot above all others.

 Compare Prices: